TheLaughingCow/NetCowTool/README.md

 Create a Python launcher with simple and multiple choice options to select the desired program to run.

 **Specific Discovery Programs:**
-Develop specific discovery programs to search for switches, IP phones, Windows, Linux, etc.
+Develop specific discovery programs to search for switches, IP phones, Windows, Linux.

 **Better Host Ranking in Scanner:**
 Implement more sophisticated algorithms for host evaluation and ranking to enhance the accuracy and usefulness of the scanner program.